CATcher-org/catcher-org.github.io/ug/index.md

 ## Using the Web app

-The CATcher web app is recommended, and can be accessed at https://catcher-org.github.io/CATcher.
+The CATcher web app can be accessed at https://catcher-org.github.io/CATcher.
 Please ensure your browser does not block pop-up windows from our web app.

 Ad-blockers may need to be disabled if they block pop-ups.